-About a year ago, I was corresponding by email with a poet friend, when the subject of The Sonnet inevitably came up.
+A while back, I was corresponding by email with a poet friend, when the subject of The Sonnet inevitably came up.
 (There is no escaping the long reach of the small song—which is literally what the Italian word “sonetto” means.)
 My friend declared that the challenge of trying to fit her ideas into a fourteen-line container of such careful construction felt like trying to squeeze her big foot into a glass slipper.
 (She is from Texas, and people do speak in a colorful way in that part of the world.)

 Though many poets have spoken and written (complained and kvetched) about the difficulties of this form, this particular metaphor had the ring of both originality and truth.
 I responded with delight and immediately challenged us to a sonnet duel, of sorts: we would both write a Glass Slipper Sonnet—a sonnet describing the process of writing a sonnet in terms of her comparison.
 We liked the idea—were eager to begin—charged our weapons, took our twenty paces.
 Then we promptly forgot about it.

-Just a few weeks ago, as I was culling through old emails, I came upon this exchange and thought it high time to take a shot at it (not her, mind you), based on the assumption that a late sonnet is better than no sonnet at all.
+Later, as I was culling through old emails, I came upon this exchange and thought it high time to take a shot at it (not her, mind you), based on the assumption that a late sonnet is better than no sonnet at all.
 The result was this poem:

 GLASS SLIPPER SONNET